 Company Insolvency – Administration

-Administration is the most commonly used rescue mechanism for companies.
+Administration is the most commonly used insolvency mechanism for companies.
 It is designed to deal with situations when there is an urgent need to protect the value of a business from enforcement action by unpaid creditors or where a viable business needs breathing space to regroup and implement a survival strategy.

 Administration is a formal insolvency process, which puts an immediate ring fence around the company and its assets so that no creditor can start or continue action to recover their debts.
 If your company is in debt and being pressurised by creditors, who are threatening legal proceedings or in the worst case scenario have issued a winding up petition then seeking the protection of Administration may be the best option.